 ISBN: 978-1-59948-908-7, 70 pages, $14 (+ shipping)

-An Advance Sale Discount price of $8.50 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $12.75/book (which includes shipping) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.
+The Advance Sale Discount price for this title has expired.
+Those who prefer to pay by check, the price is $18/book (which includes shipping and sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 PLEASE NOTE: Ordering in advance of the release date entitles the buyer to a discount.
 It does not mean the book will ship before the date posted above and the price only applies to copies ordered through the Main Street Rag Online Bookstore.

 Sadie Shorr-Parks teaches writing at Shepherd University, where she is the Director for the Society for Creative Writing.
 Her writing has previously appeared in Appalachian Heritage, Aquifer: The Florida Review, Blueline, Cimmaron Review, Lines+Stars, Painted Bride Quarterly, Sierra Nevada Review, Southwest Review, Utne Reader, and Witness, among others.
 Her book reviews can be found in Los Angeles Review of Books and Southern Literary Review.
 She edited Becoming International: Musings on Studying Abroad in America (Parlor Press).